Summer in the garden at Uppark

 The garden at Uppark was shaped by the prominent garden designer Humphry Repton, who created plans around 1810 for Uppark’s then owner Sir Harry Fetherstonhaugh.

-Although not all of Repton’s plans were implemented, he is thought to be responsible for the Dairy and the Borghese vase on top of the mound at the top of the north drive as well as relocating the main approach to the house to where is it today.
+Although not all of Repton’s designs were implemented, he is thought to have been responsible for the game larder and the Borghese vase on top of the mound, as well as for relocating the main approach to the house to where is it today.

 " It would appear presumptive of me to suggest any improvement or alteration to a place which possesses so many natural advantages as Uppark."

 Discover our scented garden tucked away by the drive to the house, with lilies and philadelphus smelling particularly sweet in the summer.
 Wander through the wide glade with its summer border, settle down on a bench and relax in this quiet space whilst taking in the herbaceous borders bursting with colour and life with daylillies, Jacobs ladder and foxgloves.